What is polysaccharide storage myopathy?

 Polysaccharide storage myopathy results in an abnormal accumulation of glycogen, the form of sugar stored in muscle.
 This can cause episodes of muscle stiffness and pain after exercise, also known as “tying up” or exertional rhabdomyolysis.
 Affected horses may be reluctant to move and may display sweating, lameness, and muscle tremors.

-There are two types of PSSM.
+Two types of PSSM have been identified, PSSM1 and PSSM2.
 A genetic mutation in the glycogen synthase 1 (GYS1) gene causes PSSM Type 1 (PSSM1).
 The mutation causes muscle cells to produce glycogen continually.
 Since it is an autosomal dominant trait, only one copy of the mutation is needed for a horse to be affected.
 However, environmental factors, namely diet and exercise, play important roles in the onset of clinical signs.
 PSSM1 is more commonly observed in Quarter Horses, related breeds such as Paints and Appaloosas, and draft breeds, although cases have been reported in more than 20 breeds.

 Polysaccharide storage myopathy type 2 (PSSM2) also results in abnormal glycogen storage in muscle, but horses do not have the GYS1 mutation.
 The cause of PSSM2 remains unknown; there may actually be multiple causes.
-PSSM2 is commonly seen in Quarter horses and warmbloods; however, Arabians, Thoroughbreds and Standardbreds can also be affected.
+A condition known as myofibrillar myopathy (MFM), characterized by exercise intolerance and intermittent exertional rhabdomyolysis, may be an extreme subset of PSSM2, but further research is needed.
+PSSM2, but not MFM, has been diagnosed in Quarter horses.
+Cases of PSSM2/MFM have been reported in warmbloods and Arabians.

 What are the clinical signs of polysaccharide storage myopathy?

 Clinical signs of PSSM range from mild to severe.
-They include sweating, lameness, and muscle tremors (“tying up”) and may occur with or without exercise.
+They include sweating, lameness, sore muscles, undiagnosed lameness, poor performance, and muscle tremors (“tying up”).
+These may occur with or without exercise.
+Under saddle, affected horses may be reluctant to go forward or collect.
 Some affected horses, however, do not exhibit any clinical signs.

 How is polysaccharide storage myopathy diagnosed?